Fundamentals of Teaching Dhamma:

 The Dhamma is practice with the body that enables the investigation of the mind, and this interrelationship is the subject of many early Buddhist teachings.
 The teacher’s role is to illucidate this.
 Yet it is not enough to simply know the texts or have meditative experiences.
 Dhamma teachers must also be skillful in the relational aspect of teaching.

-This workshop series offers Dhamma teachers training to improve their relational skills and thereby become more effective teachers.
-Each workshop stands alone, so it is possible to attend one or all of them.
+This workshop series offers Dhamma teachers tools to become more effective by improving their relational skills.
+Each workshop stands alone, so you can attend only those that of interest or all of them.

 May 31 to June 11, 2025